cilindrox/hapi-ioredis/README.md

 npm install --save hapi-ioredis
 ```

+## Compatability
+This plugin is compatible with Hapy v17+.

+For usage with older versions of Hapi, please use version 3.x.

 ## Quick start

 This pretty much works as a regular node-redis/ioredis client, with the addition of providing an easily accessible instance via the [`server.app`](http://hapijs.com/api#serverapp) common namespace.